VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/UserType.md

 # UserType ==~object~==

-The `UserType` represents a user with its corresponding information.
+This type represents a user with its corresponding information.

 ## Fields